HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: Introduction

 Table~\ref{tab:privacy-comparison} summarizes the key characteristics of recent works on physical-layer location privacy.
 The table reveals that existing studies do not fully address spoofing in \textit{realistic single-\ac{bs} positioning scenarios}, despite their increasing relevance in practice~\cite{ge2024experimental}.
 Specifically, most prior works overlook the combined presence of multiple antennas at both the \ac{ue} and \ac{bs}, unsynchronized \acp{ue}, and analog array architectures. {These omissions are not marginal.
-For instance, assuming a single-antenna \ac{bs} drastically simplifies the problem, inducing easier location spoofing, and deviating from realistic deployment conditions.} Similarly, models based on perfectly synchronized \acp{ue} often suggest spoofing strategies such as signal delays that do not meaningfully impact single-anchor (i.e., inter-path) \ac{tdoa} localization \cite{SA-JURE, ge2024experimental}.
+For instance, assuming a single-antenna \ac{bs} drastically simplifies the problem, making location spoofing easier and deviating from realistic deployment conditions.} Similarly, models based on perfectly synchronized \acp{ue} often suggest spoofing strategies such as signal delays that do not meaningfully impact single-anchor (i.e., inter-path) \ac{tdoa} localization \cite{SA-JURE, ge2024experimental}.
 Finally, analog arrays, especially at the \ac{ue} side, are the predominant hardware implementation at higher frequencies \cite{ge2024experimental}, and their constraints significantly affect spoofing design.
-As highlighted in Table~\ref{tab:privacy-comparison}, this paper addresses these limitations by providing a comprehensive framework that accounts for realistic deployment assumptions and hardware constraints.
+As highlighted in Table~\ref{tab:privacy-comparison}, this paper addresses this gap by proposing a pilot-level spoofing framework for single-\ac{bs} localization that explicitly accounts for analog-array and asynchronous-\ac{ue} settings.